jeffreyso1/SocialAppMVP/README.md

 # Introduction

 This miminum visible product was built independently by me as part of a contract with a client.
-The project was intended to be a food service for service for students.
+The project was intended to be a social app with geolocation social events and advertisement.

-No UI design was provided, so I took inspirations from existing products on the market and previous projects.
+UI design was provided, I was responsible for implementing the design in native iOS.

 # Technology